LichengXiao2017/coding_challenge_phase_1/README.md

 	part_2.py		contains class TrainModel, which stored data and methods to build, train, and evaluate the Conv2D deep learning model.

 	part_2_main.ipynb	part 2 main program, showed commands to run the model.

+Structure of the repository's folders:

+logs/

+		part 1.

+		Log folder automatically generated when parsing and saving contour mask files.

+		Most earlier log files have been deleted.

+processed_data/

+		part 1.

+		dcm/

+			contains dcm .txt files, which are parsed from original .dcm files

+		icontour_coords_images/

+			contains .png files of icontour drawn from coordinates lists.

+		icontour_coords_lst/

+			contains .txt files of icontour coordinate list, which are parsed from contour files.

+		mask_image/

+			contains .png files of mask, drawn from mask files.

+		maskfiles/

+			contains .txt files of mask, which are parsed from icontour coordinate list.

+		new_link.csv

+			Upgraded from original link.csv.
+Added a column for corresponding mask id at the end of each row.